RAM TRUCKS AND VANS

 Choosing the best engine and transmission for your pickup truck depends on how you’ll be using it.
 Consider the following for the optimal balance of performance and efficiency.

-To help get the most out of your engine, many Ram trucks offer available efficiency-boosting features like an eTorque Mild Hybrid System and Active Air® Grille Shutters, which open and close to optimize engine cooling based on your speed, load and engine temperature.
+To help get the most out of your engine, many Ram trucks offer available efficiency-boosting features like an eTorque Mild Hybrid System (available only on Ram 1500) and Active-Air® Grille Shutters, which open and close to optimize engine cooling based on your speed, load and engine temperature.

 If you have to transport a crew to a jobsite or want to use your work vehicle to take your family out on the town, Ram trucks come in several cab sizes: Regular, Crew, Quad Cab® and Mega Cab®.